honthao/bird-classifier/README.md

 ## Approach

+I'll be using Transfer Learning to accomplish this challenge, which involves using a pretrained model that has been trained on the ImageNet dataset and applying it to this bird challenge dataset.
 Using the class tutorial mentioned above as a starting point:
 1. Initialize data and choose a pretrained model
 2. Tweak data transformations
 3. Split training dataset into train/split and tune hyperparameters